 The Chisos Mountain Lodge is the only lodge in the park.
 This mountain lodge is located in the Chisos Mountains.
 The sky is partially obscured by the mountains but the mountains provide a great foreground for pictures.

-About 30 mins north of the park is Marathon, TX.
-It several small B&B’s such as Eve’s Garden Bed & Breakfast.
+Marathon, TX is about 30 mins north of the park.
+It has several small B&B’s such as Eve’s Garden Bed & Breakfast.

 To the east of the park is Terlingua and Lajitas.
 Both small towns offer a range of small hotels and unique accommodations such as Airstream or cute adobe cabins.
 Recommendations include Paisano Village Inn, Retro Rents or Lajitas Golf Resort.